mikependon/RepoDB/RepoDb.Docs/Coding Standards.md

 ## Coding Standards

-Below are the list of things to be considered when doing a code change.
-Please be noted that this standards should be considered but is not a strict compliance we you are pushing a pull-requests to us.
+Below are some of the things the developer needs to consider when doing a code change on the project.
+Please be noted that this coding standard is not a strict compliance when you are pushing a pull-requests to us.
+Your codes will be evaluated and further collaborations may be done between the requestor and admin if there are clarrifications (before merging).

-Some of the coding standards here is a preference of the author itself.
+Some of the written standard here is a preference of the author itself.

 We are listening to any comments you made, therefore please do let us know if you think we need to adjust the way on how we do the coding.